-The authority carries out a rolling programme that ensures all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.
+The authority carries out a rolling programme which ensures that all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.
 Items within a class of Property, Plant and Equipment are revalued simultaneously within that rolling programme.
-All valuations are completed by K. Cafferkey MRICS, the Council's in-house valuer, who is a chartered surveyor.
+All valuations are completed by K. Walters MRICS, the Council's in-house valuer, who is a chartered surveyor.